Google Ads Connector for SSIS

 Video Tutorial - Integrate Google Ads data in SSIS

-• How to download / install required driver for Google Ads integration in SSIS
+• How to download and install the required PowerPack for Google Ads integration in SSIS

 Prerequisites